Climb safely with nuts

-Nuts are an essential piece of climbing equipment for sports climbers and mountaineers who wish not only to move from bolt to bolt.
-The practical nut is a good way to secure a route using cracks.
-Whether you want to create an additional anchor point on a sport climbing route between to widely spaced bolts or you want completely secure your own route, you should always carry a set of nuts on your harness.
+Nuts are an essential piece of climbing equipment for sport climbers and mountaineers who don’t want to move from bolt to bolt.
+Using nuts is a good way to secure a route that has many cracks.
+Whether you want to create an additional anchor point on a sport climbing route between widely spaced bolts or you want to completely secure your own route, you should always carry a set of nuts on your harness.

 Nuts – what are they and where does the name come from?

 Nuts, sometimes called stoppers, have long been used by climbers.
-In the past actual nuts (as in nuts and bolts) or wooden wedges were attached to a piece of cord and placed in cracks.
-Along with classic pitons they were often the only devices available for securing climbing routes.
+In the past, actual nuts (as in nuts and bolts) or wooden wedges were attached to a piece of cord and placed into cracks.
+Along with classic pitons, they were often the only devices available for securing climbing routes.

-Fortunately modern nuts mean that climbers no longer have to resort to these makeshift solutions.
-Nuts consist of a wedge-shaped metal head and a wire loop for the carabiner.
-The head is usually made of aluminum and holds in the rock under load.
+Fortunately, modern nuts ensure that climbers no longer have to resort to these makeshift solutions.
+Nuts consist of a wedge-shaped metal head and a wire loop for a carabiner.
+The head is usually made of aluminium and holds in the rock under load.

-Unlike pitons nuts leave no traces in the rock, which is why climbing with nuts and cams is often referred to as "clean climbing".
+Unlike pitons, nuts leave no traces in the rock, which is why climbing with nuts and camming devices is often referred to as "clean climbing".

-As well as their practicality, nuts have a number of other advantages.
-Nuts are light, relatively cheap, tough and low-maintenance.
-Plus they hardly take up any room on your belt meaning you can always have them handy when climbing.
-Nuts are color-coded making it easy to find the right size on the harness.
+In addition to their practicality, nuts have a number of other advantages.
+They’re lightweight, inexpensive, durable, easy to care for, and they hardly take up space on the harness, so you can always take them with you on your climb.
+Plus, nuts are colour-coded, making it easy to find the right size.

-Supplement your nut set with a selection of cams, hexes and other portable securing devices.
-With enough practice nuts can be used to climb all sorts of routes, even off of the well-climbed bolted routes.
+You can supplement your nut set with a selection of camming devices, hexes and other portable securing devices.
+With enough practice, nuts can be used to climb all sorts of routes, even bolted routes.